 - 1 medium onion, sliced

 - Heat oil in a large skillet on medium-high, add onion and fennel and cook stirring occasionally until caramelized, for about 10-15 minutes.

 - Scoop the onion/fennel on one side of the skillet.
 Add butter to the skillet until melted, add garlic, thyme and cook until fragrant, about 1-minute.

-- Add gluten-free flour and stir cook for another minute but don't brown.
+- Add gluten-free flour and yeast flakes and stir cook for another minute but don't brown.
 Add vegetable broth and stir vigorously until sauce is thick and creamy.
 Add Bragg's Liquid Aminos and salt to taste.

 - Preheat oven 425 degrees F. Spray or brush a casserole pan with oil.
 Spread a layer of potato slices, followed by sauteed onion/fennel, pour half the sauce over them.
 Add a final layer of potato slices and top with remaining sauce.